Urban Farm and Kitchen

 Galayet Bandora is a delicious traditional Levantine dish that is popular in Jordan, Palestine, and Syria.
 It is a simple yet flavorful tomato stew made with ripe fresh tomatoes, hot peppers, garlic, and olive oil.

-Galayet Bandora is often served as a side dish alongside main courses, such as grilled meats or rice dishes, and is typically eaten with pita bread.
+Galayet Bandora is often served as a side dish alongside Levantine main courses, such as grilled meats or rice dishes, and is typically eaten with homemade pita bread or Taboon (Palestinian flatbread).
 Some recipes even include cubed beef.
 My recipe is simple, delicious and vegan.

 Anglicizing Arabic words can result in different English spellings, depending on the dialect of the speaker.
 The spelling may differ based on dialect so you’ll sometimes see this recipe spelled like qalayet bandora, qalayet banadoora, alayet bandora or a combination.
 The word alayet roughly translates to “fried” or “to be fried”.
 Bandora is the arabic word for tomato!